You can see our other Friday the 13th lists here. Now, it’s time for Jason X (2002), aka, the one in space:

 5. They were constantly re-writing the script throughout production

-Jim Isaac wanted the movie he directed to be funny, Todd Farmer wanted the script he wrote to have cool sci-fi and gung-ho action, and Noel Cunningham wanted to produce something that came in on time and on budget.
-Sean Cunningham just wanted a dang Friday the 13th movie.
+Jim Isaac wanted the movie he directed to be funny.
+Todd Farmer wanted the script he wrote to have cool sci-fi and gung-ho action.
+Noel Cunningham simply wanted to produce something that came in on time and on budget.
+Sean Cunningham, of course, just wanted a dang Friday the 13th movie.
 So, as Executive Producer he went over all of their heads, and had the script re-written.
 If Isaac had his way, this is how the movie would have started:

 “The kids end up falling through this floor into the space where Jason is in cryo-freeze and all this stuff.
 During this search, one of them finds an old condom which has a shelf life expiration date printed on it.
 This is a Friday the 13th movie, right?
 So, the smartass kid should say, ‘Cool, let’s test it out.’
 To me that’s like a no-brainer-they should start having sex right there.
 Then that’s what would make the whole floor fall out, and bring them to Jason and put them in jeopardy.
 And you get a beautiful actress to take off her shirt.
 I thought that was a fun way to start the movie.
 And a sexy way-it gives what everyone wants.
 But Sean said, ‘Finding a condom is not going to make them want to have sex.
 It doesn’t make any sense.’
 So, [Sean Cunningham] made us cut the whole scene.”

-Sean Cunningham brought in Lewis Abernathy to performs rewrites, just as he had on Jason Goes to Hell.
+Just as he had on Jason Goes to Hell, Sean Cunningham brought in Lewis Abernathy to performs rewrites.
 Then literally one week before the start of filming Abernathy made the following statement to Isaac, “Okay, Jim.
 Here’s what I want you to think about: Space Pirates.
 All these kids are on this ship out to rob and plunder, and then Jason comes on board and wreaks havoc!”

 6. Several of the characters owe their names to EverQuest